AnuragBorisa/QAOA-Shot-Frugal/README.md

 ##  License

-Choose a license (e.g., MIT or Apache‑2.0) and update this section.
+TO be choosed license (e.g., MIT or Apache‑2.0)

 ---